Cocktail Sauce and the Culinary History of New Jersey

 As a food historian, the key to unraveling the origin of a recipe lies in the geographic regions where the fresh ingredients were cultivated or produced before 1880 and the invention of refrigerated train car.

 Although there are numerous Cocktail sauce variations the basic recipe is made from a perfect blend of tomato ketchup, Dijon mustard, fresh lime juice, horseradish, Worcestershire sauce, and hot pepper sauce.
-Except for the Dijon mustard seed imported from France, all other ingredients were grown or readily available in New Jersey in the 1800’s
+Except for the Dijon mustard seed imported from France and Worcestershire sauce from England, all other ingredients were grown or readily available in New Jersey in the 1800’s.

 My rendition brings back memories of summers at Seaside Heights – Under the Boardwalk at the Beachcomber Bar & Grill and The Best COCKTAIL SAUCE You Ever Had!